 A pregnant woman may feel that her baby is not as big as it should be.
 The measurement from the mother's pubic bone to the top of the uterus will be smaller than expected for the baby's gestational age.
 This measurement is called the uterine fundal height.

-Intrauterine growth restriction (IUGR) may be suspected if the size of the pregnant woman's uterus is small.
+Intrauterine growth restriction may be suspected if the size of the pregnant woman's uterus is small.
 The condition is usually confirmed by ultrasound.

 Further tests may be needed to screen for infection or genetic problems if IUGR is suspected.

 IUGR increases the risk that the baby will die inside the womb before birth.
-If your doctor thinks you might have IUGR, you will be closely monitored with regular pregnancy ultrasounds to measure the baby's growth, movements, blood flow, and fluid around the baby.
+If your obstetrician thinks you might have IUGR, you will be closely monitored with regular pregnancy ultrasounds to measure the baby's growth, movements, blood flow, and fluid around the baby.

-After delivery, growth and development of the newborn depends on the severity and cause of IUGR.
-The baby's outlook should be discussed with your obstetrician and pediatrician.
+After delivery, the newborn's growth and development depends on the severity and cause of IUGR.
+Discuss the baby's outlook with your obstetrician and pediatrician.

-Contact your provider right away if you are pregnant and notice that the baby is moving less than usual.
+Contact your health care provider right away if you are pregnant and notice that the baby is moving less than usual.

-Do not drink alcohol, smoke, or use recreational drugs.
-Eat healthy foods.
-Get regular prenatal care.
-If you have a chronic medical condition or take prescribed medications regularly, see your doctor before you get pregnant.
-This can help reduce any effects of your medical condition on your pregnancy and the baby.
+- If you have a chronic medical condition or you take prescribed medicines regularly, see your health care provider before you get pregnant.
+This can help reduce the effects your medical condition could have on your pregnancy and the baby.